Icons come and go, especially when it comes to the star-studded pantheon of dinosaurs.

 Sprinting, on the other hand, wasn't the T. rex's strong suit.
 While past studies suggested this behemoth could run faster than a horse, more recent analysis indicates the animal's unique physiology actually held it back.
 Galloping was a major pain for a bipedal animal with a two-story-high skeleton — so much so that running might have broken its legs.

-As a 2017 study notes, "True running gaits would probably lead to unacceptably high skeletal loads in T. rex."
+As a study published in the journal PeerJ notes, "True running gaits would probably lead to unacceptably high skeletal loads in T. rex."

 In other words, you might have been able to run from a T. rex.
 But hiding?
 Not so much.

-5. They were sensitive lovers — when they didn't eat other.
+5. They were sensitive lovers — when they didn't eat each other.

 In the face of all those terrifying talents, it's easy to overlook the T. rex's surprisingly sensitive side.
 For example, as hard as it may be to imagine, this toothy titan was a sensuous and tender lover.